brian-team/brian2/docs_sphinx/developer/units.rst

 (unitless) array.
 Accordingly, scalars where considered as dimensionless quantities for the purpose of unit checking (e.g..
 1 + 1 * mV raised an error) whereas arrays where not (e.g. array(1) + 1 * mV resulted in 1.001 without any errors).
-I propose to get rid of this distinction, and treat both scalars and arrays as dimensionless for unit checking and make all operations involving quantities return a quantity.::
+Brian2 no longer makes this distinction and treats both scalars and arrays as dimensionless for unit checking and make all operations involving quantities return a quantity.::